-FDM has a unique benefit of being user friendly because it does not need a sealed build chamber or complex thermal properties.
+FDM has the unique benefit of being user-friendly because it does not need a sealed build chamber or complex thermal properties.
 The raw material is also easy to handle and store in an open environment.
-Because the material instantly hardens after being deposited, the FDM process requires support structure for overhanging features.
+Because the material instantly hardens after being deposited, the FDM process requires a support structure for overhanging features.
 This also allows various infills to be generated beyond a solid center to the part.
-Infills are used reduce material and time used to produce parts with large internal mass.
+Infills are used to reduce material and time used to produce parts with large internal mass.
 Infills look like internal grids in the part.
 Although infills do provide benefits to weight and price, they may reduce the part’s strength versus a solid fill.

 Material jetting is a process where microdroplets of material are selectively deposited on a build platform.
 Looking similar to a 3-dimensional inkjet printing process, material jetting can produce high detail parts and often boasts the ability to use multiple materials, multiple colors, or both.
 It performs this by selectively depositing a material pixel-by-pixel.

-Polyjet, a portmanteau of “polymer jetting,” is a material jetting process that selectively deposits a UV-cured liquid resin using ink-jetting.
+PolyJet, a portmanteau of “polymer jetting,” is a material jetting process that selectively deposits a UV-cured liquid resin using ink-jetting.
 A lamp on the printhead cures the deposited materials in a single motion, hardening the liquid, and the build tray is incrementally moved away from the print head to build height.
-Polyjet requires support structure which deposits in the same method, looking like a gel.
-Polyjet support structure is usually removed manually to preserve fine details, and then finished with a water jet or soluble bath as a finishing step.
-Because support structure is another material being jetted, there are often indistinct differences on the outside surface of the part which has a tacky feel unless thoroughly treated or scrubbed with an abrasive, like a scotchbrite pad.
+PolyJet requires a support structure that deposits in the same method, looking like a gel.
+PolyJet support structure is usually removed manually to preserve fine details and then finished with a water jet or soluble bath as a finishing step.
+Because support structure is another material being jetted, there are often indistinct differences on the outside surface of the part which has a tacky feel unless thoroughly treated or scrubbed with an abrasive, like a Scotch-Brite pad.

 Polyjet materials include: VeroWhitePlus RGD835, VeroBlackPlus RGD875, VeroGray RGD850, VeroYellow RGD836, VeroCyan RGD84, VeroMagenta RGD85, VeroBlue RGD84, Green - RGD5160-DM, Ivory - RGD5160-DM, High Temp RGD525, VeroClear RGD810, RGD720, DurusWhite RGD430, Endur RGD450, TangoPlus FLX930, TangoBlackPlus FLX980, TangoBlack FLX973, TangoGray FLX 950

 A unique trait of material jetting is the ability to take individual materials and deposit them in a microscopic digital matrix to modify the overall part properties.
-For example, Polyjet’s Vero line are rigid, plastic-like, photopolymers and its Tango line are rubber-like materials.
+For example, PolyJet’s Vero line is rigid, plastic-like, photopolymers and its Tango line is rubber-like materials.
 Tago materials inherently have a low Shore A durometer, but a digital material incorporating some Vero rigid materials in the matrix can simulate higher Shore A values, and even lower Shore D values without adjusting the feed materials in the printer.

 Digital materials can also be used to combine pigmented resins together to print colors, images, and textures in three dimensions on a part.
 Combined with the ability to print with varying rigidity and durometer, material jetting platforms are powerful engineering prototype platforms for engineering and marketing evaluations.

 Digital materials can be selectively applied to digital bodies of the 3D model.
-This can be used to simulate overmolds, often where a rubber feature is on a rigid substrate, such as a hand grip without requiring separate prints.
+This can be used to simulate overmolded parts, often where a rubber feature is on a rigid substrate, such as a handgrip without requiring separate prints.
 In some manufacturing technologies, this can also be used to build supporting or sacrificial structures--such as XJet’s technology which can print metal and ceramics through material jetting.

 A common theme for many PBF manufacturing technologies is their ability to accurately produce complex organic features.
 These features are often so complex that they require sophisticated 3D computer generation software, such as that used in topology optimization or lattice generation.
 Lattices, in particular, are a strong suit of the PBF process because the process is typically more forgiving when resolving fine features and the materials themselves are more robust.
 Lattice structures can produce strong structure features without unnecessary weight; a powerful application for aerospace and medical applications.

 In some thermoplastic PBF platforms, such as Selective Laser Sintering, the use of lattices combined with the ductile materials can create “digital foams.”
 These digital foams can be tuned to absorb impact and distribute energy with a 3D printable, open-cell design.
 Digital foams can substitute for traditional uses of foam in padding, insoles, sportswear, and other lifestyle industries.
-Because of the open structure of a lattice, digital foams offer better ventilation and heat distribution versus closed cell poured, casted, or molded foams.
+Because of the open structure of a lattice, digital foams offer better ventilation and heat distribution versus closed-cell poured, cast, or molded foams.

-Selective Laser Sintering, widely known as SLS, is a laser powder bed fusion process (LPBF) where a fine layer of nylon powder is spread across a heated chamber and a laser will fuse cross sections of the part.
-Once a fully layer of cross sections are fused, both in the XY and Z direction, fusing that layer to the part features already created, the build area moves incrementally down and a new layer is deposited for the process to repeat.
+Selective Laser Sintering, widely known as SLS, is a laser powder bed fusion process (LPBF) where a fine layer of nylon powder is spread across a heated chamber and a laser will fuse cross-sections of the part.
+Once a full layer of cross-sections are fused, both in the XY and Z direction, fusing that layer to the part features already created, the build area moves incrementally down and a new layer is deposited for the process to repeat.
 The major players in industrial SLS 3D printing equipment are EOS (Electro Optical Systems) and 3D Systems. industrial competition is emerging, such as Farsoon, with the expiration of key patents as well as equipment from FormLabs and others with lower-cost alternatives.